NON-COPYRIGHTED MUSIC FOR YOUTUBE

 CONCLUSION – ROYALTY FREE MUSIC FOR YOUTUBE

-Personally, I have used both of them and never faced any problem.
+Personally, I have used both of them and faced no problem.
 Even though I have tested other websites too, but still, I have a gut feeling of copyright infringement from these websites.

-Now, this is just my personal opinion.
+Now, this is just my opinion.
 You can experiment with whatever works best for you.

 If you find this article useful, then don’t forget to share & comment.
 Cheers.